- Jesse Schell

 Vice President of Production

-As a Vice President of Production at Schell Games, Chuck manages everything from project milestones, staff workload, and communication within project teams.
-He has managed Schell Games’ relationships with clients such as Disney, Microsoft, and Electronic Arts among others.
-He was lead studio producer on the interactive theme park attraction, Toy Story Mania (recipient of the Thea Award for Outstanding Achievement for an Attraction), as well as Pixie Hollow Online (winner of the 2009 Parents Choice Award, Silver Honor).
+He has managed Schell Games’ relationships with clients such as Disney, Microsoft, Amplify, and Electronic Arts, among others.
+He was lead studio producer on numerous theme park attraction projects, as well as Pixie Hollow Online (winner of the 2009 Parents Choice Award, Silver Honor).

-Chuck graduated from Virginia Tech magna cum laude with a degree in Architecture and Design from Virginia Tech.
-Post graduation he utilized his degree as an adjunct course instructor teaching 3D modeling and heading up the design and production of the Virginia Tech Solar Decathlon house.
+Chuck graduated from Virginia Tech magna cum laude with a degree in Architecture and Design.
+Post-graduation he utilized his degree as an adjunct course instructor, teaching 3D modeling and heading up the design and production of the Virginia Tech Solar Decathlon house.
 His love of managing complex projects and providing teams with everything they need to succeed led him to the Entertainment Technology Center at Carnegie Mellon University, where he received his Masters of Entertainment Technology.

-Prior to joining Schell Games, Chuck worked as a producer for Electronic Arts on the Sims2 Pets.
-He also co-founded Airship Studios and acts as Producer and 3D artist for the independent massively multiplayer online game, Skyrates (winner of Wizards of the Coast Gleemax Award for strategic gameplay).
+Prior to joining Schell Games, Chuck worked as a producer for Electronic Arts on the Sims2 Expansion Pack Team.
+He also co-founded Airship Studios, developer of the independent massively multiplayer online game Skyrates (winner of Wizards of the Coast Gleemax Award for strategic gameplay).

-A passion for the game and entertainment industry has influenced Chuck both in and out of the work place.
-In addition to being an active member of his local IGDA chapter, he has recently been named as a committee member for the annual IGDA Leadership forum.
-When he does need a break from spreadsheets and scrum meetings, Chuck fills his free time outdoors, backpacking and adventure racing with his wife Sarah and their dog Fredrick.
+An appetite for creating world class experiences in the game and entertainment industry has influenced Chuck both in and out of the work place.
+In addition to being an active committee member for the IGDA Leadership forum, Chuck is also the Chairperson of the IGDA Production SIG.
+When he needs a break from spreadsheets and scrum meetings, Chuck fills his free time outdoors, backpacking and adventure racing as often as he can.